ricardogodi/flutter-movie-genre-app/README.md

 - Interactive movie listings respond to taps and long presses, bringing up detailed views or web resources related to the movie.

 ## Usage

+*Note: The full Android Studio project is not included due to size constraints.
+You must use the provided files and import the code into your own Flutter project to run the app.*

 - **Navigating the App:** Start by exploring the genre-specific lists on the main screen.
 Scroll horizontally to see more movies in each category.
 - **Interacting with Movies:**
   - **Short Tap:** Opens a new screen displaying the movie's poster in full view.
 Tapping on the poster navigates to the movie's IMDb page.
   - **Long Press:** Displays a pop-up menu with options to view detailed movie information, visit the movie's Wikipedia page, or view its IMDb page.
 - **Returning to Previous Screens:** Use the back button in the toolbar to navigate back to the main list from any detailed view.

 ## Included Files
 - **Dart Classes:**